Sara Bradley

 Sara Bradley is an American chef based in Paducah, Kentucky, known for her appearances on the television series Top Chef, Chopped, and Tournament of Champions.
 Her cooking features Southern, Jewish, and Appalachian influences.

 Early life and education

 Bradley was born and raised in Paducah.
 Her mother is Jewish and her father is not.
 He grew up in the Appalachians.
 Her mother's grandparents emigrated from Poland and Prussia.
 Her parents met working in Lexington, Kentucky.
 She was raised Jewish.
-She has a younger sister.
+She has a younger sister and an older brother.

 Her mother and paternal grandmother taught her to cook and preserve.
 As a child she attended Camp Ben Frankel in Carbondale, Illinois.
 She attended Heath High School.
 She attended the University of Kentucky, graduating with a degree in psychology.
 She worked in kitchens during high school and college and attend culinary school at Johnson and Wales in Charlotte, North Carolina, after graduating from college.

 Career

 Bradley worked in New York and Chicago in Michelin-starred restaurants prior to returning to Western Kentucky, to Paducah, to open Freight House, which focuses on local seasonal ingredients.
 The restaurant is located in a former warehouse.
 The cuisine is Southern with influences from Jewish cuisine and Appalachian cuisine.
 It offers a large selection of Kentucky bourbons.